- Who We Are

 If you’re getting ready to make your first skydive, you probably have quite a few questions!
-If you’re considering jumping with us, we encourage you to read through the tandem skydiving FAQs we’ve compiled below.
+If you’re considering jumping with us, we encourage you to read through the tandem skydiving FAQ we’ve compiled below.
 Reviewing this information will help you feel more confident and relaxed about your upcoming experience and will ensure that you’re ready both mentally and physically on your big day!

 If you need further clarification or would just like to speak with someone, please don’t hesitate to contact us or give us a call at (920) 568-1700.
 Our team would be happy to answer any questions you may have!

 If you feel butterflies in your stomach when you think about jumping out of an airplane, skydiving is definitely for you!
 If you’re on the fence, we’ve got a heap of articles that tell you all about why you should skydive.

 Skydiving is like any other extreme sport: there are inherent risks and avoiding them requires careful training and execution.
 Failure to follow that training can lead to serious injury.
 Skydiving is as safe as individuals make it.
-On our part, we provide the latest equipment, highly experienced staff, a comprehensive training program, and a lot of back up systems.
+On our part, we provide the latest equipment, highly experienced staff, a comprehensive training program, and a lot of backup systems.

 Yes, gift certificates are available for any amount.
 We guarantee this will be a once in a lifetime present that will never be forgotten.
 They are refundable within 30 days (less a $15 processing fee) and are transferable.
 They do not expire and can be purchased online or over the phone.

 Yes!
 We love having groups at our dropzone.
 Please click here to see our group rates and specials.

 Our instructional class lasts for one hour.